Myanmar Earthquake: How DEC charities are supporting those affected

 Access to clean water

-In the aftermath of the earthquake, millions of homes were destroyed, leaving many people sleeping outside in soaring temperatures of 40 degrees.
+In the aftermath of the earthquake, hundreds of thousands of homes were destroyed, leaving many people sleeping outside in soaring temperatures of 40 degrees.
 There have been reports of wells drying up, with access to clean water critically scarce.

 With between 20-60 percent of water sources destroyed, DEC charity Plan International, in partnership with local organisations, have been distributing hundreds of 20-litre containers of drinking water to people affected by the earthquake.